owntracks/android/README.md

 This is the OwnTracks Android app.
 See our [booklet](http://owntracks.org/booklet/features/android/) for details on how to get started with OwnTracks, as well some details about behaviour specific to the Android app.

+OwnTracks Android app is currently broken on devices with "GPS only" location enabled, see [#1410](https://github.com/owntracks/android/issues/1410)

 ## Build flavours

 There are two build flavours for OwnTracks: